 I am part of a law firm and the more business I bring in, the more money I make.
 The poor economy has hit our industry along with most other industries.
 We use typical forms of advertising such as the Yellow Pages and a website, but I am looking for something cost-effective and different.
 The Florida Bar restricts advertising by law firms.
 For example, we can't directly solicit business unless the person we are contacting is a former/current client.
 I am trying to find business networking groups, but Stuart, Florida, is a small town.
 Are there nationwide business networking organizations I can look for in my area?
 What other suggestions do you have?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.This is a great question.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »This is a great question.
 There are a lot of folks in your situation, who are bound by certain state and industry regulations about marketing.

 Let's start with what you already mentioned.
 While you may have a Yellow Pages ad, it may be time to update it.
 What does it say; do the graphic elements and language look and sound dated?
 Was it designed and written for you by the Yellow Pages company or by a professional graphic designer and copywriter?

 Your company should also be purchasing enhanced online Yellow Pages listings, as that helps to rank your website better when someone is searching for legal help via Google or Yahoo using keywords.